 So that's where the problem is.

-And actually, Senator McConnell wasn't one of those six, but six Republicans did change their vote from repeal to no.
+But six Republicans did change their vote from repeal to no.

 I thought it was seven.

-I don't know why it's six, but I mean the fact that they went against their own promises was shocking.
+I don't know why it's six, but I mean, the fact that they went against their own promises was shocking.

 So that was a huge disappointment.